rrwen/twitter2pg/tests/README.md

 1. Create a `.env` file in the root directory
 2. Use the template below to provide Twitter credentials and PostgreSQL connection details inside the `.env` file
-3. The user in PostgreSQL must be a super user

 ```
 TWITTER_CONSUMER_KEY=***